Hungarian nobility: National awakening

 The last general levy of the nobility was declared in 1809, but Napoleon easily defeated the noble troops near Győr.
 Agricultural bloom encouraged the landowners to borrow money and to buy new estates or to establish mills during the war, but most of them went bankrupt after peace was restored in 1814.
 The concept of aviticitas prevented both the creditors from collecting their money and the debtors from selling their estates.
 Radical nobles played a crucial role in the reform movements of the early 19th century.
 Gergely Berzeviczy (d.
 1822) attributed the backwardness of the local economy to the peasants' serfdom already around 1800.
 Ferenc Kazinczy (d.
 1831) and János Batsányi (d.
 1845) initiated language reform, fearing the disappearance of the Hungarian language.
 The poet Sándor Petőfi (d.
 1849), who was a commoner, ridiculed the conservative noblemen in his poem The Magyar Noble, contrasting their anachronistic pride and their idle way of life.

 From the 1820s, a new generation of reformist noblemen dominated political life.
 Count István Széchenyi (d.
 1860) demanded the abolition of the serfs' labour service and the entail system, stating that, "We, well-to-do landowners are the main obstacles to the progress and greater development of our fatherland".
 He established clubs in Pressburg and Pest and promoted horse racing, because he wanted to encourage the regular meetings of magnates, lesser noblemen and burghers.
 Széchenyi's friend, Baron Miklós Wesselényi (d.
 1850), demanded the creation of a constitutional monarchy and the protection of civil rights.
 A lesser nobleman, Lajos Kossuth (d.
 1894), became the leader of the most radical politicians in the 1840s.
-He declared that the Diets and the counties were the privileged groups' institutions and only a wider social movement could secure the development of Hungary.
+He declared that the Diets and the counties were the privileged groups' institutions, and that only a wider social movement could secure the development of Hungary.

-The official use of the Hungarian language spread from the late 18th century, although ethnic Hungarians made up only about 38% of the population.
+Since the end of the Age of Enlightenment, nationality was more and more associated with the vernacular.
+Predictions by the German Romantic philosopher Johann Gottfried Herder (d.
+1803) about the inevitable assimilation of small peoples to a large linguistic group fanned the flames of linguistic nationalism.
+Although ethnic Hungarians made up only about 38 percent of the population, the official use of the Hungarian language spread from the late 18th century.
 Kossuth declared that all who wanted to enjoy the liberties of the nation should learn Hungarian.
-Count Janko Drašković (d.
-1856) recommended Croatian should replace Latin as the official language in Croatia and Slavonia.
 In contrast, the Slovak Ľudovít Štúr (d.
 1856) stated that the Hungarian nation consisted of many nationalities and their loyalty could be strengthened by the official use of their languages.
+Count Janko Drašković (d.
+1856) recommended that Croatian should replace Latin as the official language in Croatia and Slavonia.